 The Gay and Lesbian Armenian Society (GALAS), as the leading voice of LGBTQ Armenian-Americans, is greatly disturbed by your recent irresponsible and offensive public comments equating LGBTQ activists to Ottoman Turks.

-As the president of the Fresno Unified School District, it is your duty to ensure all children are treated equally with respect and dignity.
-As part of our public-school system, the goal of Healthy Youth Act is LGBTQ-inclusive sex education to raise awareness among future generations of American children and to combat bullying against LGBTQ youth in our state.
+As the president of the Fresno Unified School District, it is your responsibility to ensure all children in your district are treated equally with respect and dignity.
+This is the goal of LGBTQ-inclusive comprehensive sex education being part of our public-school education system.
+This only fosters more understanding among future generations of American children and combats acts of bullying against LGBTQ youth throughout our country.

-LGBTQ activism exists because of the need to ensure social equality for LGBTQ individuals, and should never be compared to egregious crimes against humanity such as the Armenian Genocide.
-Although freedom of speech is one of the pillars of our great country, its purpose is not to marginalize, discriminate or exclude anyone.
+LGBTQ activism exists because of the need to ensure social equality for LGBTQ people, and should never be likened to crimes against humanity such as the Armenian Genocide.
+LGBTQ activism will remain strong and vigilant as long as individuals such as yourself who are denying our rights and engaging in hostile and discriminatory behavior exist.